UshaChapagain/PetSwaggerAPI/README.md

 CLI output shows test results in the terminal.

 The detailed test report is available at reports/newman-report.html.
 Open this file in a web browser to inspect the results.

+### Note: The .json file can simply be downloaded and imported into postman for easy access to detailed and granular request and response data.